 Weight loss and poop

 During the first five days some babies lose a little weight, newborns can lose up to 7% of their birth weight in the early days of life and this is considered “normal”.
-When this happens, the daily colour changes in the nappy and the amount of poop serve as reassurance that breast milk is being swallowed despite a little initial weight loss.
-However, if your baby continues to lose weight or is not gaining weight coupled with no poops the most likely cause is that your baby is not getting enough breast milk.
+When this happens, the daily colour changes in the nappy and the amount of poop can serve as reassurance that breast milk is being swallowed despite a little initial weight loss.
+However, if a baby continues to lose weight or is not gaining weight coupled with few or no poops, the most likely cause is they are not getting enough breast milk (Wambach and Spencer, 2020).

-If your baby is not pooping the most likely reason will be that he is not getting enough breast milk and this needs urgent attention.
-The notion that a breastfed baby has no waste and therefore doesn’t poo very often in the first four to six weeks is wrong.
+If a baby is not pooping the most likely reason will be that he is not getting enough breast milk and this needs urgent attention.
+The idea that a breastfed baby has no waste and therefore doesn’t poo very often in the first few days or weeks of life is not evidence-based.
+Wambach and Spencer recommend that if more than 24 hours pass without a stool in the first four to six weeks of life the baby should be seen by a health care provider and an assessment made of their milk intake (Wambach and Spencer, 2020).

 Get breastfeeding help

-If your baby isn’t having any dirty nappies, check with your healthcare provider and call an IBCLC lactation consultant or breastfeeding specialist to check your baby’s latch, position, how often you are feeding and whether you are using one breast or two per feed.
+Waiting around for poop without assessing how well a baby is breastfeeding can put a mother’s milk supply and baby’s health at risk.
+There are lots of reasons for a low milk supply and many ways to increase milk volume.
+If your baby isn’t having any dirty nappies (or not many per day), and if the colour hasn’t substantially changed by day four or five, check with your healthcare provider and call a breastfeeding specialist to check your baby’s latch, position, how often you are feeding and whether you are using one breast or two per feed.
 Watch your baby feeding carefully.
-If he doesn’t seem to be swallowing milk at the breast, expressing your milk will protect your supply and provide a supplement to feed your baby with until you can get help with breastfeeding.
+If he doesn’t seem to be swallowing milk at the breast, expressing your milk will protect your milk supply and provide a supplement to feed your baby with until you can get help with breastfeeding.

 Breastfed baby poop—weeks one to six